The Most Dangerous Animal in the World: History

 The Most Dangerous Animal in the World exhibit debuted at the Bronx Zoo on April 26, 1963.
-The story about the exhibit was picked up and reprinted throughout the united states.
+The story about the exhibit was picked up and reprinted throughout the United States.
 In 1963 the exhibit was also reported on in The Illustrated London News.
 There was also an accompanying photograph courtesy of the New York Zoological Society.
 The exhibit was installed at the Great Apes House.

 Exhibit

 The words: "The most dangerous animal in the world" were printed in red on top of a cage.
 Behind the bars of the cage, there was a mirror.
 The exhibit allowed the human visitors to peer into the cage and see their reflection — marking them as "most dangerous".
-The exhibit at the Bronx Zoo was reportedly still there in 1981.
+The exhibit at the Bronx Zoo was reportedly still there in 1989.

 In 1963 the curator of mammals at the Bronx Zoo was asked about visitors' reactions to the exhibit.
 He said, "They take it the way we want them to.
 It gets them to stop and think."

 The original text under the exhibit read:

-Later the text was changed to read:
+Sometime around the early 1970s, the text was changed to read: